bobbingwide/wp-top12/README.md

 1. wp-top12 in action - no not really

 ## Upgrade Notice
+# 1.1.1
+Removed some unnecessary files after cloning to slog-bloat.

 # 1.1.0
 Upgrade for the Top12 plugins block ( wp-top12/wp-top12 ).